nagavnaga/gopl/README.md

 # gopl
-All  the channel in the go programming channel
+All  the chapter in the go programming Language book by ALAN